Statue of Luke Kelly, Dublin

 The Statue of Luke Kelly is a large marble sculpted head of Irish folk singer Luke Kelly, with metal wire for hair.
-The statue is located at the north end of Linear Park, near the junction of Sheriff Street Upper and Guild Street, Dublin 1.
+The statue is located at the north end of Luke Kelly Park (formerly Linear Park), near the junction of Sheriff Street Upper and Guild Street, Dublin 1.

+Artist

+Multi-disciplinary artist Vera Klute was awarded the commission for this sculpture after a closed competition run by Dublin City Council.
+While the artist is well known for portraiture in both painting and sculpture, her practice also involves kinetic work, video animation or ceramics.

+Other sculpture busts by the artist include a bust of Garry Hynes at the National Gallery of Ireland and a bust of Eileen Gray at villa E-1027 and the Irish Embassy, Paris.
+Most recently Klute's bust of Rosalind Franklin was unveiled at the Library at Trinity College Dublin.

 History

-The statue, designed by Vera Klute, was unveiled along with another statue of Luke Kelly on South King Street on 30 January 2019 by President Michael D. Higgins.
+The statue, created by Vera Klute, was unveiled along with another statue of Luke Kelly on South King Street on 30 January 2019 by President Michael D. Higgins.

-It was unveiled to mark the 35th anniversary of the death of Kelly on 30 January 1984, after calls to memorialize the singer in his hometown and specifically near where Luke Kelly grew-up on Sheriff Street.
+It was unveiled to mark the 35th anniversary of the death of Kelly on 30 January 1984, after calls to memorialise the singer in his hometown and specifically near where Luke Kelly grew-up on Sheriff Street.

 Vandalism

 The statue has been vandalised numerous times since it was commissioned.
 In July 2020, the 7th incident of defacement resulted in a 40-year-old man being charged with vandalism.
 These repeat incidents have raised questions regarding the statue's location and accessibility, which have included suggestions to relocate it to a more public area.